AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Migrate data/Migrate a user-created sharded MongoDB database to ApsaraDB for MongoDB by using DTS.md

     3. Run the following command on a shard to delete the orphaned documents from all collections in the specified database:

         **Note:** You must repeat this step on each shard.
-To obtain shard ids and service ports, see [View the created instance](/intl.en-US/Quick Start/Create an instance/Create a sharded cluster instance.md).
+To obtain shard IDs and service ports, see [View the created instance](/intl.en-US/Quick Start/Create an instance/Create a sharded cluster instance.md).

         ```
         mongo --host <Shardhost> --port <Primaryport>  --authenticationDatabase <database> -u <username> -p <passowrd> cleanupOrphaned.js